 “My largest sites page is based on Wikipedia information,” Hayes tells Liverpool Underlined.
 “I generally try to avoid using Wikipedia as a source, and this has been a good reminder of why that’s a good idea!

-“The first paragraph of their article on St. John the Divine says that its claim to be the largest in the world is disputed by Liverpool Anglican Cathedral, as mentioned in a reference book on the New York site, but I’ve not been able to track that book down.
+“The first paragraph of their article on St. John the Divine says that its claim to be the biggest cathedral in the world is disputed by Liverpool Anglican Cathedral, as mentioned in a reference book on the New York site, but I’ve not been able to track that book down.

 “And similarly, the paragraph in their article on Liverpool Cathedral’s claim links to a footnote to the Catholic, Metropolitan Cathedral, so there’s obviously some confusion.”